ssjshields/zs-modding/README.md

 **2.** Modify, import or export desired content

-> If you are modifying sprites, utilize [Custom Sprite Framework](https://www.nexusmods.com/zerosievert/mods/16) to reimport them

 **3.** Save as new `data.win`, add to zip archive

-**4.** Install using desired mod manager

 > Do not redistribute `data.win` files, instead create xdelta patches